 The $1 million Ricoh Woodbine Mile (G1) is one of the three major races at Woodbine Racetrack outside Toronto, Canada.
 The marathon meeting, which runs from April to the second week of December, is topped by the $1 million Queen's Plate, the $800,000 Pattison Canadian International (G1), and between them is the Woodbine Mile.

 Like Woodbine itself, the race has had a long and diverse history.
 It has been run on turf and dirt and at varying distances from a mile to a mile and a quarter.
 Now at home with its September date and rich purse over a mile on the grass, the Woodbine Mile is a popular fixture and destination for horsemen and fans alike.
-Woodbine Mile betting odds are available the week of the race, with the official post position for 2020 draw coming September 16.
+Woodbine Mile betting odds are available the week of the race.

 Woodbine Racetrack Betting Online